alaskalinuxuser/android_kernel_samsung_klte/README.md

 AKLU "N" Kernel for Samsung Galaxy S5. https://thealaskalinuxuser.wordpress.com

 Change Log:
++ Added KTOONSEZ Voltage control!
+  - Can be controlled from Kernel Adiutor or other apps.
+WARNING!
+THIS IS DANGEROUS!

 20170524
 + Overclocked CPU from 2457 MHz to 2533 MHz
-  - 3% gain without increasing voltage!
+  - A 3% gain without increasing voltage!

 20170518
 + Added Governors: